Polonosuchus

 Polonosuchus is a genus of rauisuchid known from the late Triassic (Carnian age) of Poland.
-It was a huge predator about 5–6 metres in length and, like all rauisuchians, was equipped with a large head of long sharp teeth.
+It was a predator equipped with a large head of long sharp teeth.
 The legs were placed almost underneath the body, unlike most reptiles, which would have made it quite fast and a powerful runner.
 The appearance was very similar to that of the more known Postosuchus, of North America, and shared with the latter the ecological niche of the apex predator.